syncfusion-content/windowsforms-docs/WindowsForms/Bullet-Graph/Range-Settings.md

 ---
 layout: post
-title: Features | Windows Forms | Syncfusion
+title: Range Settings in Windows Forms Bullet Graph control | Syncfusion
-description: Learn how to customize the range and to set range stroke to ticks and labels in Bullet Graph Windows Forms
+description: Learn about Range Settings support in Syncfusion Windows Forms Bullet Graph control and more details.
 platform: windowsforms
 control: Bullet Graph
 documentation: ug
 ---

-# Qualitative Range of the Bullet Graph
+# Range Settings in Windows Forms Bullet Graph

 Ranges for a Bullet Graph are a collection of qualitative ranges.
 A qualitative range is a visual element that ends at a specified RangeEnd at the start of the previous range’s RangeEnd.
 The qualitative ranges are arranged according to each RangeEnd value.